 Price: For foreigners, the price is $10,000 CLP for adults and $5,000 for seniors, university students, and kids 12 and older when you buy the ticket online through Punto Ticket (similar to a Ticketmaster).
-It is imperative that you purchase your tickets online ahead of time because they can actually sell out of time slots.
-You must change the language to Chilean Spanish or Español chileno, otherwise it won't work.
+It is imperative that you purchase your tickets online ahead of time because they can actually sell out.
+You must change the language to Chilean Spanish or Español chileno, otherwise it won’t work.

 Duration: Expect to spend 2.5-3 hours here based on the 3 attractions that are open right now.
 If you move quickly, you can do Duna Major’s longer trail in an hour and the shorter trail in 30 minutes.
 Victoria Mine is a quick 15 minutes.
 Lastly, Tres Marias is a quick photo stop unless you want to get in line for a photo right in front.

 Facilities: There are bathrooms at the visitor center.
 We did not see any bathroom facilities inside the park.

 Check-in process: At the visitor center, you’ll check in with the QR code on your online-purchased tickets and they will explain on a map what’s open, the rules of the park, and also give you a separate ticket for the sunset viewing at Mirador de Kari & Piedra del Coyote.
 Afterwards, you leave the center and do a self-guided drive of the park.

 - Can you buy tickets on the day of?
 No you can’t.
 Make sure you buy your tickets online ahead of time.